create-go-app/cli/README.md

 So, yes, this CLI gives you the ability to prepare everything you need to **start a new project** (as `create-react-app` for the React ecosystem does) and **deploy an existing project** to a remote server in configured Docker containers.

-### Instruction for deploy the project
+### Instructions for deploy the project

 We're strongly recommend to use Docker-ready (_pre-installed_) virtual servers for easily deploy your project.
 All modern cloud platforms provide such presets out of the box.
 For example, at [DigitalOcean](https://m.do.co/c/b41859fa9b6e) you can found that droplet preset here:

 ![do screenshot](https://user-images.githubusercontent.com/11155743/116597514-5be11700-a92e-11eb-986c-dad3e44bd8de.png)

-Next, all you have to do is create a new server (or _droplet_), generate SSH key to authenticate your computer to this remote server and run the `cgapp deploy` command from the project root folder!
+Next, all you have to do is create a new server (or _droplet_), generate SSH key to authenticate your computer to this remote server, fill in Ansible inventory file (`hosts.ini`) with your credentials and run the `cgapp deploy` command from the project root folder!

 ### How to reduce binary size of the CLI?